-&lt;sup>1The adult stutterer enters therapy...the first thing he must understand is that stuttering as it now exists was acquired over a period of time, and that change is a process which will be gradual-not sudden.
+&#x27;The adult stutterer enters therapy...the first thing he must understand is that stuttering as it now exists was acquired over a period of time, and that change is a process which will be gradual-not sudden.
 (Gregory)

-$^2But$ you say you want to stop stuttering.
+&lt;sup>2But you say you want to stop stuttering.
 Sure!
 But first you need to break up the habit pattern that you have built up over the years and this cannot be done instantly.
 (Emerick)